WEYMOUTH, Mass. (August 28, 2024) 一 August is “awards season” in the Futures League.

 The recipients were announced over a two-week period via the league’s social media channels.
 Prior to the public announcements, each of the eight teams’ field managers nominated players from their respective rosters and cast votes when the regular season concluded on Sunday, Aug.
 4.

-In addition to the awards listed below, All-Futures League first and second teams will be revealed in early September to recognize the league’s top players at their respective positions.
+In addition to the awards listed below, All-Futures League first and second teams will be revealed to recognize the league’s top players at their respective positions.
 The league’s organizational/staff award and the inaugural Pete Wilk Award recipients will be announced beginning in October.

 MOST VALUABLE PLAYER